Your wristwatch says a lot about you.

 What You Need To Know

-5. Best Quartz Movement: Fossil Men’s Townsman Minimalist Watch
+5. Best Quartz Movement: Fossil Men’s Minimalist Watch

 A mineral crystal dial window provides durability.
-Gold-tone stick markers keep the dial clean and quartz movement makes sure the two subdials stay right in time.
+Silver-tone stick markers keep the dial clean and quartz movement makes sure the dials stay right in time.

 - Gold tone markers